containeroo/helminator/README.md

 In the examples directory you can find an example playbook including the required GitLab Ci configuration.

-Helminator takes the following enivironment variables:
+Helminator takes the following environment variables:

 |Variable|Description|Example|
 |:--------|:-----------|:-------|